Pafekzy/CapStoneThirdwebGoSipRead/README.md

 # 🥂 CapStoneThirdwebGoSipRead

 **CapStoneThirdwebGoSipRead** is a Web3-enabled application developed as a capstone project integrating **Thirdweb SDK**, **Smart Contracts**, and a seamless user interface to explore decentralized solutions in a social context.
-The project is centered on empowering users to **sip, share, and read** digital content on-chain while leveraging blockchain transparency and utility.
+The project is centered on empowering users to **sip, share, and read😋** digital content on-chain while leveraging blockchain transparency and utility.

 ---